Trump briefed on Hurricane Irma at Camp David

 Story highlights

-- The President received the update at Camp David, where he is meeting with Cabinet members this weekend
+- The President received the update at Camp David, where he is meeting with his Cabinet

-- Trump also spoke by phone Sunday morning with the governors of Alabama, Georgia, South Carolina and Tennessee
+- Trump spoke by phone to the governors of Alabama, Georgia, South Carolina and Tennessee

 (CNN)President Donald Trump, weathering his second hurricane as president in as many weeks, received an update Sunday on the status of Hurricane Irma as it continues to slam Florida.